 Mrs. Heather Gorgas - Assistant Principal

-Reflective Practice: Improvement Doesn't Happen by AccidentPosted by Heather Gorgas at 1/10/2017
+Reflective Practice: Improvement Doesn't Happen by AccidentPosted by Heather Gorgas on 1/10/2017

 We believe River Birch is a pretty special place for several reasons.
 Those reasons include our learners, families, and community.
 We want to highlight our teachers as another reason River Birch is a very special place!
 They constantly re-evaluate the learning experiences and opportunities they plan and implement.
 As practicing professionals we value the time we have to reflect and plan in order to make our school the best it can be.
 Why?
 One reason: